maurobonfietti/todo-list-front/README.md

-# Another ToDo List Web App:
+# ToDo List:

-This is another ToDo List app, for do amazing stuff ;-)
+This is another To-Do List web app, for do amazing stuff ;-)

 ## Application Stack: